 One question a day for three years?
 Now that sounds like a keepsake!

-This is a book for parents and children that want to share the evolution of ideas and feelings over the years.
-It can also be used as a journal for kids who want to keep a time capsule of their own ideas.
+This book is for parents and children who want to share the evolution of ideas and feelings over the years.
+It can also be used as a journal for kids who want to keep a time capsule of their ideas.

 Each KidArtLit box includes a new hardback picture book and a process-based art project with supplies.
 Each box has enough supplies for two children.